 In early 2020, after a half-decade of alternate plans, community conversations, delayed action, and a 2019 study by Rowland Design, of Indianapolis, funded by Indiana Landmarks, the Board of Commissioners1 approved an agreement with Rowland Design to provide architectural-design services for a comprehensive rehabilitation of the historic Pulaski County Courthouse and a partial renovation of and addition to the Pulaski County Justice Center.
-With an estimated price tag of $7.65-million, the project proposes to
+With a combined estimated construction-costs price tag of $7.65-million, the projects propose to

 - improve the courthouse’s structural stability;

 - upgrade HVAC, plumbing, electrical, and telecommunications systems in the courthouse for improved function, comfort, and energy efficiency;

 - upgrade doors and windows in the courthouse for improved energy efficiency, aesthetics, and security;

 - update office layouts for improved office workflow;

 - create new space in the Justice Center to move the Circuit Court from the courthouse;

 - centralize as many County offices as possible for improved function and public service.